Dan Auerbach: The Fast Five

 The band Fast Five toured with Auerbach in 2009.
 The Fast Five's other members drew from the band Hacienda and percussionist Patrick Hallahan from My Morning Jacket.
 The original percussionist, Bob Cesare, was unable to perform with the Fast Five because of a death in his family.

-Auerbach and fellow Black Keys member Patrick Carney met the members of Hacienda at a club, Emo's, in Austin, Texas while watching a band during the Austin City Limits Music Festival.
+Auerbach and fellow Black Keys member Patrick Carney first met the members of Hacienda at Emo's, a club in Austin, Texas, while watching a band during the Austin City Limits Music Festival.
 Upon seeing one of the Hacienda band members hit on an intoxicated woman, Carney walked over and leaned in saying, "Dude, trust me, that's a bad idea."
 After becoming acquainted with each other, Auerbach e-mailed Hacienda a month later asking for more demos, which eventually led them to being asked to open for The Black Keys and Dr. Dog at a show in Austin, Texas.
 Afterward, Auerbach asked Hacienda to travel to Akron, Ohio where they would be his "guinea pigs" while recording Keep It Hid.